Macron dampens Johnson's plan to renegotiate Brexit | DW | 22.08.2019

-French President Emmanuel Macron and British Prime Minister Boris Johnson are meeting in Paris to discuss Brexit.
+French President Emmanuel Macron and British Prime Minister Boris Johnson have met in Paris to discuss Brexit.
 Macron called the Irish backstop "indispensable" to a Brexit deal.
+Johnson had said the backstop has to go.

 French President Emmanuel Macron put the brakes on British Prime Minister Boris Johnson's bid to reopen Brexit negotiations on Thursday, saying that there was not enough time to find a new withdrawal agreement by the October 31 divorce deadline.